wise-coders/mongodb-jdbc-driver/README.md

-# MongoDb JDBC Driver
+# Open Source MongoDb JDBC Driver

-JDBC driver capable to execute native MongoDb queries, similar with Mongo Shell.
-The driver is written by [DbSchema Database Designer team](https://dbschema.com) for the tool and for everybody how needs an MongoDb JDBC driver.
+The driver is written by [DbSchema MongoDb GUI Tool](https://dbschema.com) for everybody how needs an MongoDb JDBC driver.

+## Driver Features

+* JDBC driver capable to execute native MongoDb queries, similar with Mongo Shell.

-The driver is using the native [MongoDb Java driver](https://mongodb.github.io/mongo-java-driver/) to connect and execute queries.
+* The driver is using the native [MongoDb Java driver](https://mongodb.github.io/mongo-java-driver/) to connect and execute queries.
 Therefore the JDBC URL is the same as [MongoDb URL](https://mongodb.github.io/mongo-java-driver/3.4/driver/tutorials/connect-to-mongodb/).

-The driver returns by default a ResultSet with a single Object.
+* The driver returns by default a ResultSet with a single Object.
 Use **resultSet.getObject(1)** to get this object.
 Adding the parameter 'expand=true' in the URL will create a column in the result set for each key in the result document.
 If expand is set the driver will read ahead a number of rows in order to create a correct ResultSetMetaData.
 This is transparent for the user.
 This because the first document in the result may have less keys as the next records.

+* To be able to execute native MongoDb queries we embedded an Rhino JavaScript engine inside the driver.
+ Each time you execute a query we parse and run it as JavaScript with Rhino.

-[DbSchema Database Designer](https://dbschema.com) is also calling methods from the JDBC driver DatabaseMetaData.getTables(), getColumns(), etc., to deduce a logical structure of the database.
+* [DbSchema Database Designer](https://dbschema.com) is also calling methods from the JDBC driver DatabaseMetaData.getTables(), getColumns(), etc., to deduce a logical structure of the database.
 We presume that collections are storing similar documents, so we 'deduce' a virtual schema by scanning random documents from each collection.
 The number of scanned documents can be set in the URL using the parameter scan=<fast|medium|full>.

-To be able to execute native MongoDb queries we embedded an Rhino JavaScript engine inside the driver.
-Each time you execute a query we parse and run it as JavaScript with Rhino.

 [DbSchema Database Designer](https://dbschema.com) is showing the MongoDb structure as diagrams and can execute MongoDb queries.
 Further tools like Random Data Generator for MongoDb, Relational Data Browse and others are available.